Applied Liberation PsychologyTM

 *Stop leaking energy through shame or self-rejection

-*Accept your full identity and experience as worthy
+*Accept your full identity and experience as uniquely yours

-*Direct your inner resources toward the life you want to build
+*Direct your creative energy toward the life you want to build

 Self-compassion creates inner coherence… and inner coherence creates flow